maiad1022/hello-world/README.md

 # hello-world
 Just a repository

-Hello world, my name is zmooth10 and I am learning more about coding and those things related to it
+Hello world, my name is zmooth10 and I am learning more about coding and those things related to it.